casgil/GoStop_Full/README.md

 # GoStop Full Task

-This repository contains the code for a GoStop task written in jspsych.
+This repository contains the code for the GoStop task (a version of a Stop Signal Task) written in jspsych.
 This version is based on previous versions written by Florence Larkin (https://github.com/florencelarkin/MiniGoStop) and updated by Kelvin Lim (https://github.com/kelvinlim/MiniGoStop).

 The original code was for a brief version of the GoStop task designed to run on mobile as part of brief EMA surveys delivered in Qualtrics.
-Kelvin Lim originally forked the MiniGoStop from Florence larkin to change the size of the buttons and fonts to make it easier to run on mobile.
+Kelvin Lim originally forked the MiniGoStop from Florence Larkin to change the size of the buttons and fonts to make it easier to run on mobile.

 This version is basically a longer version of the task (more trials than the Mini EMA version),